carfreesc/carfreesc.github.io/notes/gettinghere.md

 Be warned that some Fullington routes from the Port Authority in New York don't use a proper gate, and leave from "Area X".
 This is a spot on 41st street under an overpass, between 8th and 9th.
 Check your ticket.
 [TODO: Is this situation resolved yet?]

-Tickets can be booked at the websites of the respective companies; note that Flixbus is now the corparate parent of Greyhound, and Greyhound and Fullington cross-list tickets between their sites, so all three of these lines can be booked through any of the three sites.
+Tickets can be booked at the websites of the respective companies;  Flixbus is now the corparate parent of Greyhound, and Greyhound and Fullington cross-list tickets between their sites, so all three of these lines can be booked through any of the three sites.
 Agee Bus tickets can only be purchased at gotobus.com.

 ### Fullington Tours